 Wisconsin, USA: a midwestern state known for its forests, farms and lakes.

-Granted, I never would have thought to go to Wisconsin if it wasn’t for a certain boy.
+Granted, I never would have thought to go to Wisconsin if it wasn’t for a certain boyfriend.
 It’s not the most touristic option in the US, therefore, easily overlooked.